hhvm/user-documentation/guides/hack/13-contexts-and-capabilities/01-introduction.md

 ## Back to your regularly scheduled docs

-Contexts and capabilities overlay a coeffect system into the Hack type system through lightweight context annotations that logically map into a set of capabilities.
-These capabilities establish both the calling conventions (i.e., which functions/method may call which other functions/methods) as well as the operations permitted within the present context.
+Contexts and capabilities provide a way to specify a set of capabilities for a function's implementation, and a permission system for its' callers.
+These capabilities may be in terms of what functions may be used in the implementation (e.g. a pure function cannot call non-pure functions), or in terms of other language features (e.g. a pure function can not write properties on $this).

 Capabilities are permissions or descriptions of a permission.
 For example, one might consider the ability to do io or access globals as capabilities.
 Contexts are a higher level representation of a set of capabilities.
 A function may be comprised of one or more contexts which represent the set union of the underlying capabilities.